curegit/reversi-ai-dll/README.md

 ### Import the DLL

-1. Copy each DLL of target architectures into an architecture-specified plugin folder inside of `Assets`
+Copy each DLL of target architectures into an architecture-specified plugin folder inside of `Assets`.

 - Win32 DLL into `Plugins/x86`
 - x64 DLL into `Plugins/x86_64`

-2. (Windows only) Configure platform settings of the DLLs in Inspector to enable them in Editor for debugging
+Configure platform settings of the DLLs in Inspector to enable them in Editor for debugging (Windows only).

 ### Coding